skrub-data/skrub/doc/modules/data_ops/validation/tuning_validating_data_ops.rst

 :meth:`.skb.mark_as_y() <DataOp.skb.mark_as_y>`: the first few steps of the pipeline are executed until we have a value for ``X`` and for ``y``.
 Then, those
-dataframes are split using the provided splitter function (by default scikit-learn's :func:`sklearn.model_selection.train_test_split`).
+dataframes are split using the provided split function (by default scikit-learn's :func:`sklearn.model_selection.train_test_split`).

 >>> split = pred.skb.train_test_split(shuffle=False)